 Sustainability is an integral part of everything we do.
 Responsible and sustainable practices are threaded throughout our everyday business operations, product design, and technology investments, in both our own internal operations and our relationships with suppliers and customers.
-We minimize resource use, reduce the environmental impact of our production processes, require working conditions in our supply chain are safe, and protect the security of our technology infrastructure and data.
+We minimize resource use, work with our suppliers to reduce the environmental impact of our production processes, require safe working conditions in our supply chain, and protect the security of our technology infrastructure and data.